 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught, within Citizenship, the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 High expectations are reinforced regularly and opportunities are sought frequently to praise positive choices through our school house point system, green cards, certificates and reward trips.
 Pupils in Year 8 who demonstrate consistently excellent behaviour are selected to act as Prefects or Buddies.
 Our school Behaviour Policy is continuously applied and visible throughout the school.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce the importance of laws.
-At Bilbrook C of E Middle School, PE lessons regular sporting activities and opportunities to work together in all areas of the curriculum further promote the importance of rules and laws to enable our pupils to work together effectively and safely.
+PE lessons, regular sporting activities and opportunities to work together in all areas of the curriculum further promote the importance of rules and laws to enable our pupils to work together effectively and safely.

-Mutual respect is at the heart of our school ethos, ‘Let your light shine’.
+Mutual respect is at the heart of our school ethos.
 Children learn in Personal Social Education, delivered across the curriculum, and in tutor time that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 If pupils show disrespect to one another, this is dealt with immediately through the school’s behaviour policy and Parents/Carers are contacted.
 A consistent behaviour policy is in place and children take responsibility, with support when needed, to resolve conflict and repair relationships.
 Time is given for this repair and restoration and to talk about the behaviour which is disrespectful to others.

 Tolerance of those of Different Faiths and Beliefs